dl6nm/path-tree-generator/README.md

 :warning: CURRENTLY THIS PACKAGE IS UNDER HEAVY DEVELOPMENT AND NOT FULLY IMPLEMENTED YET! :warning:

-The fist working (early) version is released as **path-tree-generator v0.1.0** and contains the most base implementation.
+The fist working (early) version is released as **path-tree-generator v0.0.1** and contains the most base implementations.

+[More to come for **path-tree-generator v0.1.0**:][issue-tracker]
+- Adding a "better" getter methods naming
+- Extend tests to check all possible parameters of a method or class
+- ...

 But keep in mind that classes, methods and their signatures might change anytime during development till the first official release 1.0.0.